AxeWP/wp-graphql-headless-login/docs/recipes/server-side-auth-next-api-routes.md

         },
       }

-      if ( req.query.state ) { // Not all providers send a state.
+      if ( req.query?.state ) { // Not all providers send a state.
         input.oauthResponse.state = req.query.state;
       }